Use Azure Digital Twins Explorer (preview)

-You can filter the types of connections that appear in the Model Graph.
-Turning off one of the connection types via the switches in this menu will prevent that connection type from displaying in the graph.
+You can filter the types of model references that appear in the Model Graph.
+Turning off one of the reference types via the switches in this menu will prevent that reference type from displaying in the graph.

-You can also filter the models and connections that appear in the graph by text, by selecting this Filter icon:
+You can also filter the models and references that appear in the graph by text, by selecting this Filter icon:

-You can highlight the models and connections that appear in the graph by text, by selecting this Highlight icon:
+You can highlight the models and references that appear in the graph by text, by selecting this Highlight icon: